-The data about you that we will process is the data provided by you in your housing application form and if applicable other communications with us.
-By providing us with data about contact persons, you give us your consent to gather necessary data about you from them.
-We may also gather data from agencies and other bodies, for example, information about your conduct regarding previous flats and rent payments, as well as certificates from the university.
-If electronic key systems are used, personal data may also be gathered from booking and access logs.
+The data we process about you is data that you have provided to us in the housing application form or in other communications with us.
+By providing us with data about contact persons, you give us your consent to collect necessary data about you from them.
+We may also collect data from agencies and other bodies, for example, information about your conduct regarding previous flats and rent payments, as well as certificates from the university.
+If electronic key systems are used, personal data may also be collected from booking and access logs.

 Who can access your personal data?